thesupersonic16/HedgeModManager/README.md

 **IncludeDirCount** Specifies how many folders will be included with your mod.

-**UpdateServer** A modification of the existing SonicGMI value that specifies the link to a raw .txt file containing URLs in a particular format.
-This feature has **not yet been fully added**, and will be further detailed once it is.
-However, I recommend linking a .txt file or a link to a folder on a http server just in case anyway, as it will allow you to release auto-downloading updates to your mods once the mod loader has been updated to support this feature.
+**UpdateServer** A modification of the existing SonicGMI value that specifies the link to an XML file containing file infomations like its URL and name, I recommend linking a empty XML file or a folder in a http server, as it will allow you to release auto-downloading updates to your mods.

 ### Desc

-**Title** The name of your mod as shown in the mod loader.
+**Title** The name of your mod as shown in the manager.

-**Description** A description of your mod that is shown in the description window in the mod loader.
+**Description** A description of your mod that is shown in the description window in the manager.
-Typing a "\n" in this value will indicate a new line within the mod loader, **which should be done to keep your mods loadable!**
+Typing a "\n" in this value will indicate a new line within the manager, **which should be done to keep your mods loadable!**

-**Date** The date the mod was originally created as shown in the mod loader.
+**Date** The date the mod was originally created as shown in the manager.

 **Author** The author(s) of the mod. **You can include multiple authors in this value!** Simply seperate the authors via a space, followed by an ampersand, and another space.
-(Like this: "Radfordhound & Gotta Play Fast") They will be loaded as seperate authors within the mod loader, allowing you to link to them seperately.
+(Like this: "Radfordhound & Gotta Play Fast") They will be loaded as seperate authors within the manager, allowing you to link to them seperately.

 **AuthorURL** The URL(s) to the author(s) of the mod.
 (Such as websites, YouTube channels, and social media accounts.) **You can include multiple authors in this value!** Simply seperate the authors' URLs via a space, followed by an ampersand, and another space.
-(Like this: "https://www.youtube.com/user/Radfordhound & https://www.youtube.com/channel/UCZfOGBkXRKICFozWU5bE0Xg") They will be loaded as seperate URLs within the mod loader and automatically linked with the data contained in the "Author" value, allowing you to link to them seperately.
+(Like this: "https://www.youtube.com/user/Radfordhound & https://www.youtube.com/channel/UCZfOGBkXRKICFozWU5bE0Xg") They will be loaded as seperate URLs within the manager and automatically linked with the data contained in the "Author" value, allowing you to link to them seperately.

 **URL** The URL of the mod (aka mod homepages/threads/release videos).